study-ORCATech-cloud/learn-and-earn-fork/docs/advanced-topics/customization-guide.md

 # Customization Guide

-This guide provides comprehensive instructions for customizing themes, layouts, and branding in the ORCATech Learning Platform.
+This guide provides comprehensive instructions for customizing themes, layouts, and branding in the LabDojo Learning Platform.
 Learn how to adapt the platform to match your organization's visual identity and requirements.

 ## Table of Contents